uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 Note:

 *	Data received must cover the whole accounting period.
-* We will be providing an API for customers to provide annual adjustments
+* We will be providing an API for customers to provide annual adjustments.

 Software should present to the customer the information listed below.
 This can  be totalled up by software, or we have provided APIs for you to get it from HMRC systems as well Business Income Source Summary (BISS) for self-employment or property: